ilovespectra/portals/README.md

 ![11](assets/11.png)<br><br>
 This part is optional, but you can connect an imported GLB to your new environment via the Click Interactivity tool.
 For this example, I'm just importing a door to represent the roof access.
 ![13](assets/13.png)<br><br>
-Right click the door and select GLB Settings
+Right click the door and select GLB Settings.
 ![14](assets/14.png)<br><br>
 Copy the Spawn Link from the Spawn Point you added to your new location and press `B` to return to your pod.
 Select the Hover Interactivty to label your door, and the Click Interactivity to paste the Spawn Link.
 ![15](assets/15.png)<br><br>
 Disable editor mode and click the door to check out your new space!
+You can view this space [here](https://theportal.to/?room=060c72d7-f535-4544-bd65-af5dda5108dd)
 ![16](assets/16.png)<br><br>
 Now you can explore this new environment and return to your Genesis pod.
 This can be repeated with many multiple environments.
 ![17](assets/17.png)<br><br>